-The credit institutions are specialists in assessing and monitoring credit risk.
-One of the reasons they can do this is that they often have long-term relationships with their customers.
+Credit institutions include banks and non-bank credit institutions, in Sweden called credit market companies.
+The credit institutions are specialists in assessing and monitoring credit risk, partly due to the often long-term relationships they have with their customers.
 Consequently, they play an important part in ensuring the supply of capital in the economy.
-Credit institutions include banks and non-bank credit institutions, in Sweden called credit market companies.

 The banks have long played a key role among credit institutions.
 For example, the banks have traditionally had a monopoly on accepting deposits.
 These deposits, which can very quickly be converted into cash or used for payments, mean that the banks contribute to the supply of liquidity in the economy.
-However, banks' monopoly on accepting deposits was abolished on 1 July 2004, enabling credit market companies also to accept deposits from the public.
-As with banks, these deposits are covered by the Swedish deposit guarantee scheme.
+However, banks' monopoly on accepting deposits was abolished on 1 July 2004, also enabling credit market companies to accept deposits from the public.
+As with banks, these deposits are covered by the Swedish deposit guarantee scheme.95

-One of the most important function of banks in society is their role in the payment system (read more about the payment system in the chapter The financial infrastructure).
+One of the most important functions of banks in society is their role in the payment system (read more about the payment system in the chapter The financial infrastructure).
 The banks, for example, provide the accounts through which many payment transactions are made plus a number of payment services associated with the transactions.